Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Mixed semi-supervised interpolators

-In this section we study a similar methodology for SSL in the over-parameterized regime, focusing on \textit{interpolators} --- estimators that achieve zero training error, including DNNs.
-This type of model has attracted growing attention in recent years in the field of machine learning.
-This is mainly because state-of-the-art DNNs appear to be models of this type, as well as the fact that recently, a double-descent curve of the out-of-sample error as a function of the number of parameters was observed \citep{belkin2019reconciling,geiger2019jamming,hastie2022surprises}.
-In the last paper, the authors analyze the minimum $l_2$ norm interpolation in high-dimensional least squares regression, and show that double descent can occur in this model under a variety of settings.
+In this section, we extend our methodology to the over-parameterized regime, focusing on \textit{interpolators} --- estimators that achieve zero training error, such as DNNs.
+These models have attracted increasing attention in recent years.
+This is mainly because state-of-the-art DNNs appear to be models of this type, and because the recently observed double descent phenomenon shows that out-of-sample error can decrease again as the number of parameters grows \citep{belkin2019reconciling,geiger2019jamming,hastie2022surprises}.
+In the last paper, the authors analyze the minimum $l_2$ norm interpolation in high-dimensional least squares regression and show that double descent can occur in this model under a variety of settings.

-The basic principle in this type of models is to use a large number of parameters $p>>n$, and to interpolate the training data, while using an appropriate criterion to choose the "best" interpolator, typically based on norm minimization.
+The basic principle in this type of models is to use a large number of parameters $p\gg n$, and to interpolate the training data, while using an appropriate criterion to choose the \say{best} interpolator, typically based on norm minimization.
 In practice, deep learning models are fitted by first-order methods, such as gradient descent, which, when initialized appropriately, generally converges to an interpolator with a nearly minimal distance from the initial point (see \cite{oymak2019overparameterized}).
 Moreover, as shown by \cite{vardi2021implicit}, while the implicit regularization of a ReLU neuron is not expressible, it is approximately the $l_2$ norm.
-These properties ensure that models trained using first-order methods can achieve reliable learning in modern over-parameterized regimes.
-For our purposes, these characteristics suggest that an SSL method that improves the minimal $l_2$ norm interpolator could also be advantageous in deep learning models.
+These properties explain why first-order methods yield reliable learning in modern over-parameterized regimes.
+For our purposes, they suggest that an SSL approach which improves the minimal $l_2$-norm interpolator may also enhance deep learning models.